lSaurabhNayakl/LendingClubCaseStudy/README.md

 # Lending Club Case Study
-> The aim of this case study is to identify patterns which indicate if a person is likely to default, which may be used for taking actions such as denying the loan, reducing the amount of loan, lending (to risky applicants) at a higher interest rate, etc. In this case study, we have used used EDA to understand how consumer attributes and loan attributes influence the tendency of default.
+> The aim of this case study is to identify patterns that indicate if a person is likely to default, which may be used for taking actions such as denying the loan, reducing the amount of the loan, lending (to risky applicants) at a higher interest rate, etc. In this case study, we have used EDA to understand how consumer attributes and loan attributes influence the tendency of default.

 ## Table of Contents